 Scripts (.scr) are essential groups of AutoDesk Eagle commands used for the execution of a certain command.

-Projects - (.pcb, .sch and etc) is where your printed circuit board schematics or whatever you are doing is stored.
+Projects - (.pcb, .sch, etc) is where your printed circuit board schematics or whatever you are doing is stored.

-In order to create a new project for a printed circuit board, start off by right-clicking on the "eagle" and select "New Project".
+To create a new project for a printed circuit board, start by right-clicking on the "eagle" and selecting "New Project".
 Then you will have to download a "Compass.pcb" from the options listed below and save it in Documents\Eagle\ex-Compass.
 If files are still not appearing in the Control Panel, simply hit "F5" to refresh and they should pop out.

 Once ready select your .pcb schematic and double-click it to load it into the software memory.